matte54/ProjectReggie/ideas.md

 Remind me system is possible ? could be fun command to add reminders to a json file a background task to somehow rotate thru and post if reminder hits thonk

+* Catching disconnection exceptions
+Been looking a lil bit to somehow catch disconnect exceptions, like if discord servers goes down or if i loose internet right now the program just sits there and spams exceptions endlessly.
+Ideally we would want to catch this somehow and just put in a wait timer to retry later.